Skip to content

 By design, Traefik is a stateless application, meaning that it only derives its configuration from the environment it runs in, without additional configuration.
 For this reason, users can run multiple instances of Traefik at the same time to achieve HA, as is a common pattern in the kubernetes ecosystem.

 When using a single instance of Traefik Proxy with Let's Encrypt, you should encounter no issues.
 However, this could be a single point of failure.
 Unfortunately, it is not possible to run multiple instances of Traefik 2.0 with Let's Encrypt enabled, because there is no way to ensure that the correct instance of Traefik receives the challenge request, and subsequent responses.
-Previous versions of Traefik used a KV store to attempt to achieve this, but due to sub-optimal performance that feature was dropped in 2.0.
+Early versions (v1.x) of Traefik used a KV store to attempt to achieve this, but due to sub-optimal performance that feature was dropped in 2.0.

 If you need Let's Encrypt with high availability in a Kubernetes environment, we recommend using Traefik Enterprise which includes distributed Let's Encrypt as a supported feature.